Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 So how successful were those string system manufacturers?
 What do microinverters and DC optimisers have in common?

 Efficiency: Both microinverters and DC optimisers are more efficient than string inverter solar systems.
 Micros and optimisers troubleshoot problems like panel mismatch, underperforming panels, and other things like temperature differences.
-Although they do this in different ways, but the result is the same: improved efficiency.
+Although they do this in different ways, the result is the same: improved efficiency.

 Panel Orientation: When you have multiple panels facing different directions, you need microinverters or optimisers for that system to work.